BumblebeeBat/FlyingFox/docs/yellow_pages.md

 A store owner of Smart and Final makes a bet: "Does a Smart and Final exist at X address?"

 Then the members of the truthcoin oracle for the city would visit the establishment to verify whether it exists.

+It would be nice if the oracle participants didn't have to own a computer.
+They should only need a USB thumb drive.
+Once a week they borrow a computer to vote.